pwsdc/pwsdc.github.io/content/posts/2023-06-02-first-june-meeting.md

 ### Ryan Willing to Speak to Club

 - Next semester, Ryan Merow is willing to do a talk to the club.
-It could be great content for members to hear from a professional who was personally involved in the programming club.
+It could be great content for members to hear from a professional who was personally involved in the Programming Club.
 We should schedule it in advance and add it to the calendar.
 He also reminded me that he didn't do it alone, and suggested I also reach out to Paul, Mike, and Anthony.

 ### SAI